NoahELE/Obsidian-Vault/Learning/Elements of Data Processing/Week 5.md

   - Both B1 and B2 has the same length I and use the same k hash functions
 - If 2 strings are similar which means many common bi-grams, B1 and B2 will have many identical bits set to 1.
 - Calculate the similarity with Dice Similarity

+> Hashing will cause collision and thus the final similarity will be an approximate of the actual similarity.